asnaencorerpg/asnaencorerpg.github.io/dox/DCLARRAY.md

 **Rank**

 Optional.
-Rank declares an n-dimensional array of indefinite elements.
-The value given for Rank defines the number of dimensions for the array.
+A value given for **Rank** declares the property to be an array, with the value defining the number of dimensions.
+For example, Rank(2) declares a two-dimensional array.
+If **Rank** is not specified, the property is a scalar.

 **Shared**